wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 ### Utilizing embeddings in application

-We have the embeddings prepared so we can move on to the actual application.
-I'll be writting it in Kotlin with Spring framework because I feel the most comfortable with it and since recently it also has its own AI module that I wanted to try on.
-If you prefer other language or framework you can still read it since I've tried to have code as simple as possible so it's easy to understand and translate to another language/framework.
+We have the embeddings prepared, so we can move on to the actual application.
+I'll be writing it in Kotlin with the Spring framework because I feel the most comfortable with it, and since recently it also has its own AI module that I wanted to try out.
+If you prefer another language or framework, you can still read it since I've tried to keep the code as simple as possible so it's easy to understand and translate to another language/framework.

 #### Search best fitting recipes

-First endpoint that I would like to implement and which will utilize RAG is for searching the most matching queries to the user input.
-It'll will be the GET `/api/recipes/search?limit=<number of recipes>&prompt=<user input>` which will return a list of recipes in well structured, JSON format.
-The `limit` query parameter refers to how many recipes a client wants to retrieve and the `prompt` is a user input string, which could be anything, e.g. `find low-carb options for breakfast`.
+The first endpoint that I would like to implement, and which will utilize RAG, is for searching the most matching queries to the user input.
+It will be the GET `/api/recipes/search?limit=<number of recipes>&prompt=<user input>` which will return a list of recipes in well-structured JSON format.
+The `limit` query parameter refers to how many recipes a client wants to retrieve, and the `prompt` is a user input string, which could be anything, e.g., `find low-carb options for breakfast`.

 Starting from the controller, which is rather standard: